deborahfitchett/bustler/README.md

 Potential limitations
 ---------------------
 * Has only been tested on servers with PHP Version 5.2.17 / MySQL 5.1.49, and with PHP Version 5.4.4 / MySQL 5.5.25
+* Currently ETA.php refreshes once every 60 seconds; if traffic in your area is particularly prone to unpredictability you might want to make this more frequent.